Contents

 The animal density in this area is incredible.

-The Ngorongoro crater provides shelter for more than 30,000 species.
+The Ngorongoro Crater provides shelter for more than 30,000 species.

 From the giants of the wild to small birds of the sky.

-Apart from having the largest concentration of wild cats, is also home to the rare species of Black Rhino.
+Apart from having the largest concentration of wild cats, it is also home to the rare species of Black Rhino.

 Despite that, the giraffe is missing from this list.